ankitmaloo/ankitm.github.io/_posts/2025-03-10-deepseek-lessons.md

 The constraint of not having H100s pushed Deepseek to find creative solutions.
 But they had everything else they needed.
 That's very different from being capital-constrained where you can't even afford to try different approaches.

-## Looking Forward

-If you're building AI infrastructure in any country, the lesson isn't "do it cheap."
-The lesson is "make sure you have enough resources to take multiple shots."
-You might face different constraints - regulatory, hardware, or talent.
-But you need the capacity to experiment and fail repeatedly before finding what works.

-Success rarely comes from the first attempt.
-It comes from having enough shots at the goal.
-Deepseek didn't succeed because they were constrained - they succeeded because they had enough resources to work around their constraints.

 ## The Shot Taking Economy

 Innovation requires sufficient attempts to find what works.
 When genuinely capital-constrained:

 - Each attempt must be meticulously planned
 - Failure becomes existentially threatening
 - Risk-taking is severely limited

 Conversely, with adequate capital, teams can:

 - Run parallel experiments
 - Fail productively
 - Iterate rapidly toward solutions

-## The Broader Implications

-The lesson from Deepseek isn't that capital constraints foster innovation.
-Rather, it's that technical constraints can be overcome with sufficient capital for experimentation and talented teams who understand how to navigate those constraints.
-Countries looking to invest in AI shouldn't aim to replicate artificial scarcity – they should ensure their teams have enough resources to take multiple shots at solving difficult problems, even when facing technical or regulatory constraints.
+## Looking Forward

+If you're building AI infrastructure in any country, the lesson isn't "do it cheap."
+The lesson is "make sure you have enough resources to take multiple shots."
+You might face different constraints - regulatory, hardware, or talent.
+But you need the capacity to experiment and fail repeatedly before finding what works.

+Success rarely comes from the first attempt.
+It comes from having enough shots at the goal.
+Deepseek didn't succeed because they were constrained - they succeeded because they had enough resources to work around their constraints.